MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-customization-object.md

 # Page customization object

-The page customization object in [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] allows you to add changes to the layout and actions on page that are accessible for a profile.
+The page customization object in [!INCLUDE [prod_short](includes/prod_short.md)] allows you to add changes to the layout and actions on page that are accessible for a profile.
 See [Using keywords to place actions and controls](devenv-page-ext-object.md#using-keywords-to-place-actions-and-controls) for how to place actions and controls on a page customization object.

 The page customization object has more restrictions than the [page extension object](devenv-page-ext-object.md); when you define a new page customization object, you cannot add variables, procedures, or triggers.